Cairo, New York

 Cairo /ˈkɛəroʊ/ is a town in Greene County, New York, United States.
 The population was 6,644 at the 2020 census.
+It is the third largest town in the county.
 The town is in the southern part of the county, partly in the Catskill Park.
 The town contains a hamlet, also named Cairo.

 History

 The first European-American settler arrived around 1772, but many new families moved in after the American Revolution.
 They were coming west from New England.

 In 1803, the town was formed from the towns of Catskill, Coxsackie, and Durham.
 First known as "Canton", the town was renamed in 1808 to "Cairo".